FreskyZ/fine/docs/authentication.md

   so the ui is at `id.example.com`, no need to put ui at each application, this subdomain also looks better then auth.example.com or login.example.com
-- if `id.example.com` is opened with ?return, it will return when or after signed in, if opened with no parameter, it is a user management page
+- if `id.example.com` is opened with ?return, it will return when or after signed in, if opened without such parameter, it is a user profile page
 - application may open with pathname and query, it should save the pathname or other state before redirection and recover after authenticated if need, this makes identity provider parameter looks better
-- no static password, only authenticator password (otp password), when you don't have normal fixed password, you don't have to remember that and cannot leak password
+- no static password, only authenticator password (otp password), when you don't have normal fixed password, you don't have to remember a password and cannot leak the password
 - identity provider's access token is stored at localstorage is long lived and auto refresh and stored in database, same as before
 - still use authorization code, not directly send token back, because showing the token on the user